shijiegu/driftrack/README.md

 # Drift-tracking for NeuralPixel-a-like large scale ephys data

-This repo contains code to do electrophysiological data drift-correction for large scale recordings such as that obtained by Neuralpixel Recordings.
-The method is similar to that in the recent [Neuralpixel 2.0 paper](https://www.biorxiv.org/content/10.1101/2020.03.02.974014v2.full), but we pursue a version based on 1-d time series with extensions in modeling abrupt global amplitude change in spiking data.
+This repo contains code to do electrophysiological data drift-correction for high-density large-scale recordings such as that obtained by Neuropixel Recordings.
+The method is similar to that in the recent [Neuropixel 2.0 paper](https://www.biorxiv.org/content/10.1101/2020.03.02.974014v2.full), but we pursue a version based on 1-d time series with extensions in modeling abrupt global amplitude change in spiking data.

 For details on the problem as well as the methodology, please refer to the [manuscript](https://github.com/shijiegu/driftrack/blob/master/Drift_Tracking_Manuscript.pdf) included in this repository.
 The manuscipt demonstrates that our method achieves the same level of performance as the image registration method.
 This project was developed for UC Berkeley [EE290-001](https://people.eecs.berkeley.edu/~yima/courses/EE290-Fall2019/EE290-2019-syllabus.pdf) course project.
 The machinary of solving the problem largely comes from [Discovering precise temporal patterns in large-scale neural recordings through robust and interpretable time warping](https://doi.org/10.1016/j.neuron.2019.10.020), with minor changes.